 The love of history and architecture drove their vision, producing a vibrant neighborhood designed to draw both residents and visitors to its 16 ½ block area.
 After being christened “The Gaslamp Quarter,” the district was placed on the National Historic Register in 1980.
 Subsequently, The Gaslamp Quarter Foundation formed in 1981 as a 501(c)(3) not-for-profit charitable corporation.
 In 1996, its name was changed to the “Gaslamp Quarter Historical Foundation” in order to reflect its role in historical preservation.

-These preservation efforts culminated in acquiring and restoring the William Heath Davis House, now the home of the Foundation and recently re-named the Gaslamp Museum.
+These preservation efforts culminated in acquiring and restoring the William Heath Davis House, now called the Gaslamp Museum at the Davis-Horton House and the home of the Foundation.
+Through its period rooms the House tells the stories of the many people who lived and used the house throughout its history.

-William English currently serves as President of the Board of Directors, while Catalina Preskill carries out the duties of the Executive Director.
-Other Board members, three staff members and a dedicated crew of volunteers work tirelessly to promote the mission of the Foundation, keeping the museum and gift shop open Tuesday through Sunday.
+Ashley Christie currently serves as President of the Board of Directors, while Rhiannon Luna carries out the duties of the Executive Director.
+Other Board members, two staff members, and a dedicated crew of volunteers work tirelessly to promote the mission of the Foundation.

 Whether you live nearby or far away, we invite you to stop by and avail yourself of a unique chapter in the Gaslamp Quarter’s history and the history of early San Diego.